Kajihasib/kajihasib/README.md

 ### Hi there 👋

 Hasib is a Senior Front-End Engineer based in Khulna, Bangladesh.
 With over 6+ Years of experience in this field, He has also served as a team lead, demonstrating his ability to lead and manage teams effectively.
-He specializes in creating user-friendly and responsive web applications, utilizing his expertise in various programming languages and frameworks such as HTML5, CSS3, JavaScript, Typescript React, NextJS and NodeJs.
+He specializes in creating user-friendly and responsive web applications, utilizing his expertise in various programming languages and frameworks such as HTML5, CSS3, JavaScript, Typescript, React, NextJS and NodeJs.

 ### Technical Skills: